Examples

 The sun will set on September 4th, and will rise again about 30 minutes later.
 This is technically correct, because Alert is above the Arctic Circle, where the sun never sets all summer.

-However, we wanted to get a result for June 15th, so we limit the window to 24 hours:
+Now we know that the sun was rising for the last time on April 6th, and will set again on September 4th.
+However, we initially wanted to get a result for June 15th, so we limit the window to 24 hours:

 SunTimes june15OnlyCycle = SunTimes.compute()